 Focusing on boosting your employer brand

 With the right employer branding solutions that encompass proper brand-building, marketing, and communication, as well as user-generated content and employee spotlights, you can paint a positive picture of your company and inspire the best of the best to apply for your open roles.
-More importantly, however, a powerful employer brand will inspire your veteran employees to stay.
+This positive reinforcement will inform the nature of your branding content.
+However, a powerful employer brand will inspire your veteran employees to stay.